Lake School 2026

 John Corby

-Adult Whistle and Advanced Kids Fiddle
+Adult Whistle and Advanced Kids Whistle

 John Corby better known as ‘Corbs’ was inspired to take up the flute by the playing of Ian Anderson in the 80s.
 As time progressed Corbs came to hear, love and learn to play the folk style of Matt Malloy and Willie Clancy.